kauralasoo/MTAT.03.239_Bioinformatics/Pre-configured_docker_container.md

 	docker run -ti -v /Users/alasoo/projects/biocourse/:/biocourse:rw kauralasoo/bioinfo_anaconda bash

-With this command, my local folder /Users/alasoo/projects/biocourse/ is mounted into to container
+With this command, my local folder `/Users/alasoo/projects/biocourse/` is mounted into to container as `/biocourse`.
+Any files that I write into the /biocourse folder

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Mjk2Mzc0NDJdfQ==
+eyJoaXN0b3J5IjpbLTk3NTY1Nzc2NV19
 -->